brunopc-net/DocusaurusSrc/blog/2023-09-08-How-to-make-your-passion-stick/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6bttHdNJIcs?si=CZabeQbghfAZKnJz&amp;clip=Ugkxo1jeBGjZBnxyWnjQKgo4UeIaaMhApENi&amp;clipt=ENzObxi8o3M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><br/><br/>

 Having a similar path then Olivier - although I didn't go to the Olympics - I can relate to that feeling of being lost after a big journey that was ended.
 Especially between the years 2014 to 2020, it was a very challenging time where I tried to find answers.
-Looking back now, I definitely had a depression or some sort of existential crisis at that point.
+Looking back now, I definitely had a depression or some sort of existential crisis at one point.

 Since I read a lot about that topic, I'd like to write what I understand on the topic, and what worked for myself.